 NC State’s online Master of Education in Digital Learning & Teaching (formerly Instructional Technology) features four core competencies: reflecting to assess technology needs and/or evaluate technology impact, creating digital products, designing innovative learning environments, and planning strategies, policies, procedures and programs.

-Students seeking the M.Ed. must take 30 hours; those seeking the M.S. must take 36 hours.
+Students seeking the M.Ed. must take 30 hours; those seeking the Master’s in Educational Technology online must take 36 hours.
 The six additional hours are in independent research and methodology relative to a master’s thesis.
 Students who complete either the M.S. or M.Ed. program and hold a North Carolina teaching license are eligible to apply for 079 and/or 077 licensure.

 A sampling of required and elective courses includes: Preparing for the Digital Learning Transition in K-12, Emerging Technologies for Teaching and Learning: Mobile Learning, Gaming and Social Networks, Teaching in the Online Environment, and New Information Environments.